 Credits: 5

 This course allows students the opportunity to have more choice and voice in their work.
-Students will expand personal skills and interests to create more original compositions.
-Students who have been successful in this course in the past have typically obtained at least 60%+ in Art 10.
+Students will expand their personal skills and interests to create more original compositions.
+Students who have been successful in this course in the past have obtained at least 60%+ in Art 10.

 Art 30